Domain Driven Architecture

 gopass rm <secret>

-Example: gopass rm personal/email-pw
+gopass rm mystore/mysecret

 Move secret

-gopass mv <secret>
+gopass mv <original-secret-path> <new-secret-path>

 gopass search <part of secret name>

-Example: gopass search mail
+gopass search my-partial-secret-name

 Search within encrypted secrets.
 It can only find secrets which you are able to decrypt (you will be prompted for the passphrase of your private key):

-gopass grep <word to find>
+gopass grep <text to find>

 gopass generate <path to secret> <optional length>

-Example: gopass generate personal/my-store-secret 25
+gopass generate my-store/my-secret 25

 The generate command replaces the first line of a secret with a newly generated one.
 The content of other lines is not changed, but the lines below the first one might be reordered.

-gopass generate -s personal/my-store-secret 25
+gopass generate -s my-store/my-secret 25

 Using stores (aka mounts)